Severac/Severac.github.io/_posts/2020-09-19-small_data.md

 - The number of variables having an effect : 150 instances and 5 variables is completely different from 150 instances and 35 variables

 ## Practical test
+### First, generate random data
 So let's do a small practical test to get a feeling of what you could do with small number of instances :\

-Let's generate a random dataset of 162 instances x 35 variables.\
+I've generated a random dataset of 162 instances x 35 variables.\
-Though not totally random: let 5 of the 35 variables be calculated using some pre-determined coeficients.\
+Though not totally random: I've let 5 of the 35 variables be calculated using some pre-determined coeficients of 20, 15, 10, 5, 2 multiplied by the random matrix.\

+So, we know that only the first 5 variables have a predictable effect on the label The 30 other variables are totally random.

+Now how many data instances do we need to train a model that can detect variable importances ?